Skip to Content

 Do I need pest control every fall?

 Every home is different.
 Some properties experience heavy seasonal pressure from spiders, ants, and occasional invaders, while others see only minor issues.
-A fall inspection can help you decide whether a preventative treatment plan is right for your home.
+A fall inspection can help you decide whether a preventative plan is a good fit.

 What if I’m already seeing spiders, ants, or other pests inside?

 Start with cleaning, decluttering, and sealing obvious entry points.
-If pests keep showing up or you’re seeing them in multiple rooms, a professional inspection and treatment plan can help get things back under control more quickly.
+If pests keep showing up—or you’re seeing them in multiple rooms—a professional inspection and targeted plan can help you regain control faster.